emllnd/copstance/README.md

 # project goal & future improvements

-[[TODO]] To show how to use Houdini COPs to create procedural textures.
+To show how to use Houdini COPs to create procedural textures (PBR, 2D). [[TODO proper paragraph]]

-future:
+stuff to cover in the future:
 - making assets of these of procedural textures
 - usage in engine/renderer/Unity/Unreal/Marmoset
     * recommended to just export textures